sclorg/s2i-php-container/README.md

     * **`contrib/`**

-        This folder contains file with commonly used modules.
+        This folder contains a file with commonly used modules.

     * **`test/`**

-        This folder contains a simple [STI](https://github.com/openshift/source-to-image)
+        This folder contains the [S2I](https://github.com/openshift/source-to-image)
         test framework with a sample PHP app.

         * **`test-app/`**

-            Simple PHP app for used for testing purposes in the [STI](https://github.com/openshift/source-to-image) test framework.
+            A simple PHP app used for testing purposes by the [S2I](https://github.com/openshift/source-to-image) test framework.

         * **run**

-            Script that runs the [STI](https://github.com/openshift/source-to-image) test framework.
+            Script that runs the [S2I](https://github.com/openshift/source-to-image) test framework.

 * **`hack/`**

-    Folder contains scripts which are responsible for build and test actions performed by the `Makefile`.
+    Folder containing scripts which are responsible for the build and test actions performed by the `Makefile`.

 Image name structure
 ------------------------
 ##### Structure: openshift/1-2-3

-1. Platform name - php
+1. Platform name (lowercase) - php
-2. Platform version(without dots)
+2. Platform version(without dots) - 55
 3. Base builder image - centos7/rhel7

 Examples: `openshift/php-55-centos7`, `openshift/php-55-rhel7`